Mobile apps like Awake Technologies' BestConsent reduce paper documentation to improve patient engagement — starting at home.

 If you’re constantly switching from one device to the next, it’s critical to have your notes up to date on the device you’re using.
 The good news is Samsung Notes is also available for download from the Microsoft Store for use on compatible Windows 10 PCs, so you can access all your notes easily from your laptop.

 Whether you’re jotting down feedback on a colleague’s report as you’re grabbing breakfast or organizing your thoughts about an upcoming project on the train home, you can record them all while they’re fresh in your mind using the S Pen, Samsung Notes and your Galaxy Note10.
 It’s as natural as putting pen to paper — only now, more productive than ever.

 All that’s just the tip of the S Pen — here are 10 more things you can do with the Note10’s magic wand.
-Don’t forget to take advantage of our special business offers on the latest devices, and download a free guide to using Samsung DeX to go mobile-only in your business.
+Don’t forget to take advantage of our special business offers on the latest devices, and explore how mobile workspace solutions can improve your teams’ productivity and collaboration, while reducing your overhead costs.